Scholarship Fund Descriptions and History

 Although Marjorie lived in California for her adult life, she always considered Durand her home.
 She remained active in the community and supported many local projects, including school sports programs, Veterans Park, the alumni reunion, and Durand Union Station.
 In 2015, Marjorie was selected as the Durand Distinguished Alumnus because of her philanthropic endeavors.
 Her wishes will be carried on forever for the benefit of Durand students.

 Dr. Wegman has been practicing dermatology in Owosso since 1984, a practice his wife Debra helped to establish.
 Patrick Wegman, II was a member of the Youth Advisory Council, a youth philanthropy and service organization overseen by the Foundation.
 He currently serves as Vice President of the Foundation’s Board of Directors.

-In honor of Kevin, a scholarship will be available to high school seniors residing in Shiawassee County who are planning to pursue a degree in agriculture.
+In honor of Kevin, a scholarship will be available to Shiawassee County area high school seniors and graduates who are planning to pursue a degree in agriculture.